KrekoG/vanillaplus/README.md

 #### Summoning doesn't always work?!

 Summoning spells have been level limited to avoid people abusing them.
 Now to summon someone of a higher level, the summoner needs to be at most 10 levels lower than the person being summoned.
-A lvl 30 player will be able to summon a lvl 40, but not a lvl 41 player.
+A level 30 player will be able to summon a level 40, but not a level 41 player.

-Also when a warlock does the summoning one helper is enough.
+Also when a warlock does the summoning one helper is enough to complete the spell.

 #### Meeting stones

 Meeting Stones, also known as Summoning Stones now require 4 players to be present to be able to summon someone.
-The first player's level is used for the level restriction calculation, the level of the helpers doesn't matter.
+The first player's level is used for the level restriction calculation, the level of the helpers don't matter.

 #### Dangerous heights